Futures and Options on Futures

 When a buyer and seller agree on price, quantity, expiration month, and the underlying asset, the clearinghouse then buys the seller's contract, then sells it to the buyer.
 Because the clearinghouse is the trader to both parties, neither worries about contract performance.
 Furthermore, each trader can close out his position independently of the other.

 If a trader fails to fulfill his contract, then only the clearinghouse is hurt.
 To prevent this from happening, a performance bond (margin), must be posted, in the form of cash, or near-cash equivalents, such as T-bills.
 The initial performance bond (or initial margin requirement) is typically 5%-15%, with more volatile commodities requiring a higher amount.
 The requirements are lower for a hedger than a speculator, because the hedger is covered.
 The performance bond minimum is determined by the exchange, but the broker may set a higher amount.
-Furthermore, the futures contracts are marked to market every day, and the traders’ account balances are credited or debited accordingly, with credits increasing the margin in an account and debits decreasing it.
+Furthermore, the futures contracts are marked to market every day, and the traders' account balances are credited or debited accordingly, with credits increasing the margin in an account and debits decreasing it.
 For this reason, the margin in futures is sometimes referred to as variation margin, because it varies with the value of the futures contracts.
 There is a maintenance performance bond (or maintenance margin percentage) typically 75% of the initial requirement, so that if the account balance drops below the maintenance requirements, then the trader will be subject to a performance bond call (or margin call) to bring the account balance back to the original requirement.
 If the trader fails to deposit more money, then the clearinghouse will offset enough contracts to bring the balance to the required level.